California Overtime Wage Calculator

 Wage Calculator

 Not sure how to properly calculate overtime for California?
-This easy and convenient tool will help employers and employees within the state of California to accurately calculate overtime hours worked.
+This easy and convenient tool will help employers and employees within the state of California accurately calculate overtime hours worked.

 Enter Hours Worked

-*hint - enter decimal(8.5) or hh:mm(8:30) formats
+*tip - enter decimal(8.5) or hh:mm(8:30) formats

 Hour Totals